aspineon/blockchain-3/blockchain-development-kit/accelerators/corda/service-bus-integration/corda-local-network/src/main/resources/www/home.md

-# Corda Local Network

-Run a standalone networks and deploy corda apps to all nodes.
+Run standalone networks and deploy corDapps to all nodes.

 ## Available Networks